US operation targets IS leader Baghdadi: reports | DW | 27.10.2019

 Baghdadi was purported to have last issued a statement in September, when he called on followers to to free tens of thousands of jihadis and family members from prison and detention camps controlled by the Kurdish-led Syrian Democratic Forces (SDF) in northeastern Syria.

-Baghdadi has not been seen in public since an appearance at the Grand al-Nuri Mosque in Mosul in 2014, when he proclaimed himself the leader of the "IS caliphate."
+Baghdadi has not been seen in public since an appearance at the Grand al-Nuri Mosque in Iraq's second largest city Mosul in 2014, when he proclaimed himself the leader of the "IS caliphate."
 At its height, the group controlled larges swaths of territory and millions of people in Syria and Iraq until Iraqi forces and the US-backed SDF vanquished the territorial caliphate.

+The raid comes as Trump has faced criticism over his decision to pull troops out of northeast Syria, paving the way for a Turkish military operation against the SDF that led the fight against IS.
+The move prompted concern that the terror outfit could take advantage of the instability to regain strength.

 More to come ....